Headbolt Lane railway station: History

 Construction began on the station in March 2022.
-Services along the Northern rail line from Wigan were cut back to from 7 April 2023 (with bus replacement services provided between Rainford and Kirkby) to allow for the line to be double-tracked and a road bridge replaced.
-Originally intended to open in Summer 2023, delays caused by the contractor responsible for the construction of the station, the Buckingham group, going into administration meant that services did not commence until October.
+Services along the railway line from Wigan were cut back to from 7 April 2023, with bus replacement services provided between Rainford and Kirkby, to allow for the line to be double-tracked and a road bridge replaced.

+Originally intended to open in summer 2023, delays caused by the contractor responsible for the construction of the station, the Buckingham group, going into administration meant that services did not commence until October.

 Facilities

+Platforms 1 and 2 are for Merseyrail services, terminating platforms with buffer stops.
+Platform 3 lies beyond these for Northern Trains services.

 There is a ticket office that is staffed from 15 minutes before the start of service until 15 minutes after the last train.
 The station also has a ticket-vending machine.
 There are multiple shelters on the platforms, along with digital displays and aural announcements on when the next service will be.
 The station is completely step-free and accessible for all customers.
-There is an 80-space secure cycle area, and a car park with 270 spaces.
+There is an 80-space secure bicycle storage area and a car park with 270 spaces.